Using the MLSC Compute Cluster

 Volume on the VAST storage system are available with a 10TB limit per lab.
 This should be used for active projects using the MLSC cluster only staging to and from other storage as needed.
 The price is the same $26.67/TB/month as our primary Dell storage volumes.

 This storage is Ultra High performance only over NFS to the cluster nodes.
 It will give better performance over NFS than Dell storage to non-cluster Martinos Linux systems.
 SMB/CIFS access to VAST available by Dell gateway proxy server is available if needed.
-Each volume gets a weekly mirror backup to Dell storage
+Each volume gets a weekly mirror backup to Dell storage.

-Last Updated on February 7, 2024 by Paul Raines
+Last Updated on June 4, 2024 by Sam